What Is Taxable Income and How Does It Affect Your Taxes?

 Confusing Gross Income With Taxable Income

 Many taxpayers assume the total income on their W-2 or bank statements is what they owe tax on.
-However, adjustments and deductions reduce that number significantly.
-As a result, your actual tax is based on a much lower amount.
+Adjustments and deductions reduce that number significantly, so your actual tax is based on a much lower amount.

 Thinking Every Dollar Is Taxed at the Same Rate

-In reality, the U.S. uses a progressive tax system with tax brackets.
-This means that only the income within each bracket is taxed at that bracket’s rate — not your entire income.
-Consequently, moving into a higher bracket does not mean all your income is taxed at the higher rate.
+The U.S. uses a progressive tax system with tax brackets.
+Only the income within each bracket is taxed at that bracket’s rate — not your entire income.
+Moving into a higher bracket does not mean all your income is taxed at the higher rate.

 Overlooking Above-the-Line Deductions

-Furthermore, adjustments like IRA contributions, student loan interest, and self-employment tax reduce your AGI before your standard or itemized deduction is even applied.
-Therefore, missing these deductions means a higher taxable income than necessary.
+Adjustments like IRA contributions, student loan interest, and self-employment tax reduce your AGI before your standard or itemized deduction is even applied.
+Missing these deductions means a higher taxable income than necessary.

 EA Insight